playcanvas/developer.playcanvas.com/content/user-manual/posteffects/vignette.md

 position: 6
 ---

-In photography and optics, vignettings is a reduction of an image's brightness or saturation at the periphery compared to the image center.
+In photography and optics, vignetting is a reduction of an image's brightness or saturation at the periphery compared to the image center.
 You can use it to draw attention to the center of the frame. <small>(from [Wikipedia][wikipedia])</small>

 Here is an image without the effect: